 - Protect your body from flying debris with furniture and/or sturdy equipment.

 - Use your arms to protect your head and neck.

 - Follow instructions given by university staff, emergency personnel, and the Mass Notification System messages.

 - Lightning is a significant threat to safety in Florida; use prudence and common sense to ensure safety.
 Immediately go indoors when lightning is seen, and avoid high-risk areas such as open fields.

 - If you or someone you know is struck by lightning, call 911 for an immediate emergency response.
-Cell phone is safe to use.
+A cell phone is safe to use.

-- Move the victim to a safer location is still a high-risk area.
+- Move the victim to a safe area if you are still in a high-risk area.

 - Lightning may cause heart attacks, so check for pulse and breathing.

 - If trained to do so, begin resuscitation procedures until medical help arrives.